Ted Cruz And Alexandria Ocasio-Cortez Team Up To Ban Lawmakers From Lobbying

 Of the nearly four dozen lawmakers who left office in the wake of the 2016 election, "one in six became lobbyists," The Atlantic has reported.
 The magazine said the number was even higher after the 2014 midterms, when "around one in four became lobbyists."

 In the executive branch, at least 187 political appointees of the Trump administration previously worked as federal lobbyists, ProPublica reported last year.
-And many of them were put into positions supervising the same industries for which had once lobbied.
+And many of them were put into positions supervising the same industries for which they had once lobbied.

 Senators who leave office cannot become lobbyists for two years, under a law that was adopted in 2007.
-In the House, representatives face a one-year cooling off period.
+In the House, representatives face a one-year cooling-off period.

 "The difference was due to a reform effort led by then-Sen. Obama back during the Honest Leadership and Open Government Act of 2007," Holman said of that effort.
 "We tried securing two years for both chambers, along with a ban on strategic consulting during that two-year cooling off period, but House committee chairmen revolted and struck down the revolving door restrictions for the House."